60 Minutes: Benghazi report

 After the 2012 Benghazi attack, 60 Minutes aired a report by correspondent Lara Logan on October 27, 2013, in which British military contractor Dylan Davies, identified by CBS under the pseudonym "Morgan Jones", described racing to the Benghazi compound several hours after the main assault was over, scaling a 12-foot wall and knocking out a lone fighter with the butt of a rifle.
 He also claimed to have visited a Benghazi hospital earlier that night where he saw Ambassador Christopher Stevens' body.

 In the days following the report, Davies' personal actions were challenged.
 The FBI, which had interviewed Davies several times and considered him a credible source, said the account Davies had given them was different from what he told 60 Minutes.
 Davies stood by his story, but the inconsistency ultimately prompted 60 Minutes to conclude it was a mistake to include Davies in their report.
 The show issued a correction.

 After the correction, a journalistic review was conducted by Al Ortiz, CBS News' executive director of standards and practices.
 Ortiz determined that red flags about Davies' account were missed.
 Davies had told the program and written in his book that he told an alternative version of his actions to his employer, who he said had demanded that he stay inside his Benghazi villa as the attack unfolded.
 That alternative version was shared with U.S. authorities; 60 Minutes was unable to prove the story Davies had told them was true.

 Davies' book, The Embassy House, was published two days after the 60 Minutes report, by Threshold Editions, part of the Simon and Schuster unit of CBS.
 It was pulled from shelves once 60 Minutes issued its correction.

 On November 26, 2013, Logan was forced to take a leave of absence due to the errors in the Benghazi report.
 Logan returned to work months later.

 NSA report

-On December 15, 2013, 60 Minutes aired a report on the National Security Agency (NSA) that was widely criticized as false and a "puff piece".
+On December 15, 2013, 60 Minutes aired a report on the workings of the National Security Agency (NSA) that was widely criticized as misleading and a biased "puff piece".
+Complaints included that the Agency's perspective was presented unchallenged and that privacy campaigners were not invited to present the counter-arguments to the Agency's claims.
+These claims included NSA denials of "potentially extralegal" data collection.
 The story was reported by John Miller, who once worked in the office of the Director of National Intelligence.